Botanical name: Citrullus lanatus

 - If you are in a cooler zone, start seeds indoors about a month before transplanting.

-- Amend soil with aged manure or compost before planting.
+- Amend soil with aged manure, seaweed, and/or compost before planting.
 Watermelons are heavy feeders.

 - Watermelons prefer a soil pH between 6 and 6.8.